robegamesios/ADA-Electron/README.md

   Requirements

   - macOS (Apple Silicon).
-  - One provider key for chat (OpenAI or Google Gemini).
+  - You need either an OpenAI API Key or Google Gemini API Key.
   - Optional: Google API Key + Custom Search Engine ID for web search.

   Install

-  - Download the DMG from Assets and drag ADA to Applications.
+  - Download the DMG from Release/Assets and drag ADA to Applications.
   - Open ADA and add your API keys in Settings.
   - First launch may take up to a minute while components warm up.